 All College members and their partners are invited to join the Clare Hall Book Club.
 We discuss a book every month, and you can come as regularly or as occasionally as you like.

-Meetings are on the first Tuesday of each month.
-Until we can meet without face coverings, we will be holding Book Club meetings online by video conference (Zoom).
-All those on the Book Club mailing list will receive a link to join each month's Zoom meeting.
+Meetings are on the first Tuesday of each month at 8pm.
+You can choose whether to come in-person to Clare Hall — meetings are usually in the King Room — or to join the meeting online using Zoom.
+All those on the Book Club mailing list will receive confirmation of the physical venue for each month's meeting and a link to join it by Zoom.
 If you are not on the mailing list and would like to be, please send an email to Sarah Garrison via firstname.lastname@example.org, confirming your Clare Hall connection and putting the following as the email title: I would like to join the Book Club mailing list.

 Next books for discussion

 As cosmopolitan as the Fellowship, Clare Hall Book Club discusses books from around the globe – either written in, or translated into, English.

 Generally between six and twelve of us turn up to discuss a book.
 Regulars include Clare Hall Fellows and Emeritus Fellows, graduate students, Life Members who live in Cambridge, partners of Clare Hall members, and friends introduced by Clare Hall members.
 No two months are the same.
 Often a new Visiting Fellow, Visiting Fellow’s partner or postdoc walks through the door and brings us another perspective.

 We select books two to three months in advance.
 Typically someone proposes a few options from the literature of a country they know – books that they have read, or books that they wanted to get round to – and we choose from these options.
 The books may be recent, twentieth century, or much older.
 In our quest to read something of substance from different cultures, the choice has quite often fallen to a Nobel Prize-winner.
 Sometimes, for a change, we read non-fiction, such as biography or anthropology.